hbkworld/streaming-spec/complex_types.md

 ## Value Types

-We use well known base value types like float, double, int32, uint32.
+We support the following base value types:
+* float
+* double
+* int8
+* uint8
+* int16
+* uint16
+* int32
+* uint32
+* complex32 ???,
+* complex64 ???,
+* time (a 64 bit quantity that contains an absolute time given a specific time family)
+* int64
+* uint64
+* string (Bytecount followed by that number of bytes utf8 characters)???

 In addition we might have known value types that are combinations of those base value types.
 There might be implicit knowledge about how to handle those known complex value types.
 If one is not able to handle a type, the underlying length information can be used to skip the package.
+Currently there are no such value types.

+The following section describe some compound data types, that be can made by combining base data types.

 ### Array

 An array of values of the same type.
 The number of elements is fixed.